Japan PM promises to never again wage war, ministers visit controversial shrine | Law-Order

 "We will never again repeat the horrors of war.
 I will continue to live up to this determined oath," Kishida told a secular gathering elsewhere in Tokyo, also attended by Emperor Naruhito.
 "In a world where conflicts are still unabated, Japan is a proactive leader in peace," he said.

+In downtown Tokyo, people of all ages packed the shrine to pay respects despite the sultry heat.
+At noon, they bowed their heads for a moment of silence as cicadas buzzed.
+"People from various countries may say things, but this is an issue of the Japanese people, so Japanese people need to decide themselves," said Yukie Takahashi, a 60-year-old office worker.

+"It's a day to worship, to look back on the past, reflect on it, and pray."
+Among those visiting the shrine were, as usual, a small but vocal group of right-wing activists, some dressed in military uniforms and bearing flags.
+In a separate gesture, doves were released at the shrine as a symbol of peace.

-Footage on broadcaster NHK showed the shrine being visited early on Monday by several cabinet ministers, including Economic Security Minister Sanae Takaichi.
-Earlier the site was visited by Koichi Hagiuda, the head of the LDP's policy research council and a key ally of slain former prime Minister Shinzo Abe.
+Footage on broadcaster NHK showed the shrine being visited early on Monday by several cabinet ministers, including Economic Security Minister Sanae Takaichi, along with Koichi Hagiuda, the head of the LDP's policy research council and a key Abe ally.
 "It is natural for any country to pay respect to those who gave their lives for their country," chief cabinet secretary Hirokazu Matsuno said earlier on Monday.
 "Japan will continue to strengthen its relations with its neighbours, including China and South Korea."

 A group of lawmakers that normally visit en masse on Aug 15 said last week they would not do so due to a recent surge in coronavirus cases.
 Abe was the last prime minister in recent memory to visit Yasukuni while in office, in 2013 - a visit that outraged both China and South Korea and even drew a rebuke from its close ally the United States.